wagiminator/ATtiny85-TinyCandle/README.md

 ![NeoCandle_timings.png](https://raw.githubusercontent.com/wagiminator/ATtiny85-TinyCandle/master/documentation/NeoCandle_timings.png)

 Fortunately, the timing is nowhere near as strict as the data sheet suggests.
-The following timing rules can be derived from the excellent articles by [Josh Levine](https://wp.josh.com/2014/05/13/ws2812-neopixels-are-not-so-finicky-once-you-get-to-know-them/) and [Tim](https://cpldcpu.wordpress.com/2014/01/14/light_ws2812-library-v2-0-part-i-understanding-the-ws2812/) and should work with all 800kHz addressable LEDs:
+The following timing rules can be derived from the excellent articles by [Josh Levine](https://wp.josh.com/2014/05/13/ws2812-neopixels-are-not-so-finicky-once-you-get-to-know-them/) and [Tim](https://cpldcpu.wordpress.com/2014/01/14/light_ws2812-library-v2-0-part-i-understanding-the-ws2812/) and should **work with all 800kHz addressable LEDs**:

 |Pulse|Parameter|Min|Typical|Max|
 |:-|:-|-:|-:|-:|